droonga/droonga.org/tutorial/basic/index.md

     # gem install fluent-plugin-droonga droonga-client

-NOTE: The following tutorials requires the latest droonga-client, that is not not yet released.
-You will need to clone https://github.com/droonga/droonga-client-ruby and use manually built package (`rake install` will do so).

 Required packages are prepared by the command above.
 Let's continue to the configuration step.

 ### Prepare a configuration file to start a Droonga engine